MiFi-ppy/pos-api/README.md

 https://api.papayapos.sk/external/<client-id>/api/v1/<endpoint>
 ```

 `<client-id>` is the UUID assigned to your Papaya POS account.
-Version 4.0.0 also changed the auth header from `Authorization` to `Api-token`.
+(This is displayed in the webadmin integration settings page)

 For example, a client with ID `0f67fe5c-0000-0000-0000-e3a937ed1e2d` calling the areas endpoint: